 Duplicate content is an issue that can get a penalty to your website.
 Google always asks to write unique and good content to get rid of the panda penalty.
-There may be many factors in ranking a website on Google SERPs but alongside that there are factors which can get you a Google penalty if avoided.
+There may be many factors in ranking a website in Google SERPs, but alongside that, there are factors that can get you a Google penalty, if avoided.
 Canonicalization is one of the major factors that can get you a Panda Penalty.

-In this post of mine, I will be sharing that how you can solve the canonical issue to avoid panda penalty or duplicate content issue on your own site.
-Canonicalization is a basic On-Page SEO tag which helps the search engines to consider one URL for your website or blog.
+In this post of mine, I will be sharing how you can solve the canonical issue to avoid the Panda penalty or duplicate content issues on your own Website.
+Canonicalization is a basic On-Page SEO tag that helps the search engines to consider one URL for your Website or blog.

 What is Canonicalization (canonical Issue)?

-When for the first time I heard the word canonicalization, I was thinking some other meaning of it.
+When for the first time I heard the word canonicalization, I was thinking of some other meaning of it.
 As the word is difficult to speak and spell but it has great weight.
-Well, let me explain you the term canonicalization.
-Many of the SEO experts and webmasters more use the term canonical issue.
+Well, let me explain to you the term canonicalization.
+Many SEO experts and webmasters use the term Canonical issue.

 I will try to explain this term and how you can use this term to solve your canonical issue.